akinnunen/kube-node-react/readme.md

 # Kubernetes, nodejs and react spike (feat. typescript)

-I created this project during 5 days (\~30 hours).
-The goal was to teach myself the very basics of kubernetes and typescript.
+I created this project during 5 days (\~30 hours) with a goal to teach myself the very basics of kubernetes and typescript.
 Here's what this monorepo holds:

 - kubernetes cluster for local development (that scales automatically based on load)
 - react+ts frontend for searching Finnish companies by name